Skip to main content

 The main recommendations were on the council’s community engagement in decision making, its organisational strategies, and its financial processes, and took into account its shared services with Bromsgrove District Council which was also part of the review.

-The followup report on what the council has since done on those recommendations was received at Monday’s (Jan 29) council meeting and has been published.
+The follow up report on what the council has since done on those recommendations was received at Monday’s (Jan 29) council meeting and has been published.

 Cllr Matt Dormer, Leader of Redditch Borough Council, said: “As the original report detailed, the recommendations have been fairly challenging to deliver.
 We had some serious feedback which members and officers have listened to and acted on and there is still plenty to be do.
 But we are delighted to have had a wide-ranging, politically-mixed, independent team of experts in our sector have a good hard look under the bonnet and find a council that’s able to deliver on our ambitious vision.